 Free Blues Samples for Music Production

 Free blues samples from real Delta, Chicago, and Piedmont recordings.
-Vintage acoustic guitar, harmonica, slide, vocal field recordings — public domain and CC0, cleared for sampling and modern production.
+Acoustic guitar, harmonica, and slide, public domain and CC0, cleared for sampling.

 Most-downloaded blues samples